ava-labs/avalanche-docs/README.md

 * Extensive docs for Docusaurus can be found [here](https://docusaurus.io/docs).

 ### Pull Request (PR)
-* `dev` branch is for development.
-Please create a PR from this branch.
+* `dev` branch is the base branch for development from which your PR should be created.
+A link to *.avalanche-docs.pages.dev will be presented to you from Cloudfare, after a successful build, so that you can verify your changes.
-* After the PR being merged to `dev` branch, the content will be deployed on [https://docs-beta.avax.network/](https://docs-beta.avax.network/).
+* After the PR being reviewed and merged to `dev` branch, the changes will be deployed on [https://docs-beta.avax.network/](https://docs-beta.avax.network/).
 * Admin of this project will merge `dev` branch to `master` branch, whose contents are deployed on [https://docs.avax.network/](https://docs.avax.network/)

 ### Installation